jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/RAIICopySwapIdiom/task.md

 Now, the rule of five dictates that the class should also define custom copy constructor, move constructor, as well as copy and move assignment operators.
-We have already seen both of these in the previous lessons:
+We have already seen these constructors in the previous lessons:

 ```c++
 int_array(const int_array& other)